How to Tell if Someone Screen Records Your Snapchat Post or Story

-Even if the Android world became a lot more like the neat and tidy managed community that Apple tyrannizes, it wouldn’t be possible for Snapchat to protect its users from screenshots and screen recording, because there are methods for doing screen capture that completely bypasses the software of the device in question.
+Even if the Android world became a lot more like the neat and tidy managed community that Apple tyrannizes, it wouldn’t be possible for Snapchat to protect its users from screenshots and screen recordings, because there are methods for doing screen capture that completely bypasses the software of the device in question.

 On iPhones, there are techniques for using QuickTime on a desktop computer to capture the video display from a connected iPhone.
 On Windows machines, you can set up an Android emulator like BlueStacks or Nox and install Snapchat on the emulator, then use built-in Windows screenshot and screen recording programs to archive anything you want to capture.

 Smartphone operating systems are simply too good at providing apps with the necessary functionality, and smartphones themselves are simply too easy to network and interface with other machines.
-Neither Snapchat nor any other app developer can hope to exert meaningful control over a computing environment that expandable and flexible.
+Neither Snapchat nor any other app developer can hope to exert meaningful control over a computing environment that is expandable and flexible.

 Protecting Your Privacy on Snapchat

 With all the the technological advances today and limited control by the user, what can you do to protect your privacy in Snapchat?

 - Set your Account Privacy option to Friends Only.
 This means that only your mutually-declared friends can see your postings.